 I was passed over for a promotion I thought I'd earned.
 Two executives didn't like how I handled conflict.
 When the feedback came back from my own team, it was split right down the middle — half said I was the best manager they'd ever had.
 Half said they didn't trust me enough to come to me with problems.

 I was shocked.
-Angry.
+Pissed.
 Confused.
-It stopped me cold.

-Not the rejection itself, but what it revealed: the thing holding me back wasn't strategy, wasn't output, wasn't work ethic.
+Not just by the rejection itself, but what it revealed: the thing holding me back wasn't strategy, wasn't output, wasn't work ethic.
 It was the way I was showing up in relationships.
 I had hit a ceiling I didn't even know existed — a relational one.

 So I started working on it.
 I hired an executive coach.
 I took courses.
 I spent five years studying the science of human connection — what builds trust, what breaks it, and how to design for better relationships.